-By clicking the button above as my official signature, I give consent to representatives of Resource Finder USA and Education Advisors to contact me regarding educational services via email, text or phone including my mobile number if provided above, using an automatic dialer and pre-recorded messages.
+By clicking the button above as my official signature, I give consent to representatives of Resource Finder USA, US Resource, and Education Advisors to contact me regarding educational services via email, text or phone including my mobile number if provided above, using an automatic dialer and pre-recorded messages.
 I understand that my consent is not a requirement for purchase.
 Message and data rates may apply.
 I understand I may withdraw my consent at any time.

 85.0% of students in 2017 received some type of financial aid while attending a 4-year institution.**

 77.8% of students in 2017 received some type of financial aid while attending a 2-year institution.**

 $7,240: The average amount of federal student aid received by students in 2017***

 “I was so overwhelmed coming out of high school with no money and not sure where to turn.
 Resource Finder USA worked with me to find a program and financial aid package that works!”

 “I wanted to go to school but I work.
 Resource Finder USA matched me with online classes in my area and I qualified for financial aid.”